remifan/commplax/docs/notebooks/overview.md

 ## What does the workflow of commplax look like
 ```{thebe-button} Click Here First to Activate Interaction!
 ```
-After it turns ready, click "run" button of each codeblock shown below in order to try out this tiny example
+The activation process may take a while.
+After the clicked button turns **ready**, click the "run" button of the codeblock below, which may take several seconds to install the dependencies.
+Variables and their status are shared across codeblocks, once the last run gets finished you can move to the next codeblock and repeat this 'run-wait-result' loop.

 ### Install commplax and example dataAPI